Kauhava

 Kauhava is a town and municipality of Finland.
-It is part of the Southern Ostrobothnia region, 400 km northwest of Helsinki and by the main railway from Helsinki to Oulu.
+It is part of the South Ostrobothnia region, 400 km northwest of Helsinki and by the main railway from Helsinki to Oulu.
 The town has a population of and covers an area of of which is water.
 The population density is Data Finland municipality/population density Kauhava.

 The popular amusement park, PowerPark, is located in Alahärmä, Kauhava.